Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 • Pack Wisely: Even with porters, bring only what you need for cold weather and hiking comfort.

-• Stay Hydrated: Drink enough water and use any provided hot drinks to prevent altitude sickness.
+• Stay Hydrated: Drink plenty of water and use any provided hot drinks to help prevent altitude sickness.

 • Plan for Acclimatization: A slower pace helps your body adjust more effectively.
 This reduces the risk of altitude issues.